JeffGiroux/f5_terraform/AWS/HA_via_api/README.md

 ## Troubleshooting

 ### Serial Logs
-Review the serial logs for the Google virtual machine.
+Review the serial logs for the AWS virtual machine.
 Login to the AWS portal, open "EC2", then locate your instance...click it.
-Hit Actions > Monitor and Troubleshoot > Get stem log.
+Hit Actions > Monitor and Troubleshoot > Get system log.
 Then review the serial logs for errors.

 ### Onboard Logs
 Depending on where onboard fails, you can attempt SSH login and try to troubleshoot further.
 Inspect the /config/cloud directory for correct runtime init YAML files.
 Inspec the /var/log/cloud location for error logs.